TalTech-HPC-Centre/taltech-hpc-docs/docs/visualization/visualization-chemistry.md

 ### VMD

 [Visual Molecular Dynamics (VMD)](http://www.ks.uiuc.edu/Research/vmd/) is a molecular modeling and visualization program designed for biological systems.
-It supports over 60 file formats and has user-extensible graphical and text-based interfaces, as well as built-on standard Tcl/Tk and Python scripting languages.
-VMD provides a wide range of methods for visualizing and coloring molecules or atom subsets and an extensive selection syntax for subsets of atoms and has no limits on the number of molecules, atoms, residues or trajectory frames.
+It supports over 60 file formats and has user-extensible graphical and text-based interfaces, as well as built-in standard Tcl/Tk and Python scripting languages.
+VMD provides a wide range of methods for visualizing and coloring molecules or atom subsets and an extensive selection syntax for subsets of atoms and has no limits on the number of molecules, atoms, residues, or trajectory frames.

 VMD has the following features: